syncfusion-content/javascript-docs/js/api/ejTreeView.md

 <script>
-// Initialize the TreeView with the template value specified
+// Initialize the TreeView with the template value specified.
 $("#treeView").ejTreeView({
    template: "#templatelocaldata"
 });